soumikbaithalu/soumikbaithalu/README.md

 ## Hi there, I'm Soumik👋

 - 👨‍🏫 I’m  working as a  Associate Professional Trainee at DXC-Technology .
+- 🎶 I am guy that love open source in the blood open source is flowing through my vein.
 - 🔭 Open-source contributor for GSSoC'21 [Here](https://gssoc21certificates.xyz/certify/GSGSSOC21P0090)
 - 🌱 I’m currently learning Machine learning and Open CV
 - 🥅 Goals: Contribute more to Open Source projects